digital-raven/daily/docs/man/daily.1.rst

 Use the ``daily add`` command to add new entries or modify existing entries, and the ``daily show`` command to go back to view those entries.
-Daily can also be used to show upcoming events with the ``dailiy upcoming`` command.
+Daily can also be used to show upcoming events with the ``dailiy todo`` command.
 This command will show entries in the near future if an entry has content added under an "todo" heading.
 Each subcommand has its own manual page with more detail.